 How much does a utility bond cost in Arizona?

-The price you’ll pay for your Arizona utility surety bond is based on your personal credit report.
-Since both the bond amount and price can vary so much, we suggest calling us at 1 (800) 308-4358 or contacting us online.
+The price you’ll pay for your Arizona utility surety bond is based on your personal financial history.
+Since both the bond amount and price can vary so much, we suggest calling us at 1 (800) 308-4358 or completing your bond application online.
 Our experts can help you with your unique surety bond needs!

 What is a utility bond?